Tomb of Hunting and Fishing: Interpretation

 According to Troy Henderson Jr. hunting and banqueting were typical activities for the Etruscan aristocracy.
 The scenes showing those activities would have served as status symbols for those interred in the tomb.
-The man and woman in the banquet scene were apparently the husband and wife buried in the tomb.
+The man and woman depicted in the banquet scene were apparently the husband and wife buried in the tomb.
 Possibly the two young women were their daughters.
 The sea scenes not only represent the natural environment of Tarquinia's shores, but also the long journey over the sea to the afterlife.
 The diver should also be understood in that sense, as a leap from this world to the underworld.
 For Janson, the large hunter with a slingshot on the back wall of the main chamber might be a demon of death.
 The associations with Dionysus carry a funerary context as well.
 He was not only the god of wine, but also the god of vegetation, connecting him with death and resurrection.

 While the frescoes of the tomb might seem to be unique for their treatment of scale, Holloway argues they are in fact a logical development from earlier tomb painting.
 The frescoes of the bulls above the two doorways in Tomb of the Bulls show bulls and humans of a similar small scale.
 If those frescoes were not restricted by the limited space they occupied, the effect could have been similar to the frescoes in the Tomb of Hunting and Fishing.